 Sustainable tourism is about more than re-using your towels.
-To mark the UN’s Year of Sustainability, Keith Drew heads to Zimbabwe to see how a proper sustainable strategy can change people’s (and animals’) lives for the better.
+To mark the UN’s Year of Sustainability in 2017, Keith Drew heads to Zimbabwe to see how a proper sustainable strategy can change people’s (and animals’) lives for the better.

 “Wayne Rooney...
 Remember the name.”
 The final-year students at Ngamo Primary School in western Zimbabwe certainly do.
 I’m standing at the front of the class, fielding questions on what life is like in England, and it seems that the one thing these children want to know about is the former Manchester United star.

 Another United question follows and Mthenjwa Moyo, the school’s principal, grimaces.
 He’s a Liverpool fan.

 Like many of the guests that stay at one of Wilderness Safaris’ camps in nearby Hwange National Park, I’m visiting Ngamo to see what life is like for children in rural Zimbabwe – and to see how some of the money Wilderness receive from customers like me is being put to good use.

 Ngamo is one of eight schools in Tsholotsho District that the company support.
 The children are so bright-eyed and engaged it’s easy to forget that the majority of households they come from survive off subsistence farming.

 With little or no income, when times are tough, parents can struggle to put food on the table.

 “Nutrition levels were so low that some of the children did not have the energy to walk to school,” Mxolisi Sibanda (MX), Wilderness’ Community Engagement Manager in Hwange, tells me, referring in particular to the children from Vozheka and Stambare, some 7km away.